Nutanix-APJ/Consolidated_Storage_Bootcamp/objects_buckets_users_access_control/objects_buckets_users_access_control.rst

 It is deployed and managed as part of the Nutanix Enterprise Cloud Platform, eliminating the need for additional storage silos.
 An objects cluster is already provisioned for you.

-In the following steps we will see how to:

-Create a Bucket
-Create an IAM User and adding to bucket-share

 Create Bucket In Prism
 +++++++++++++++++++++++